-- Search the library catalog for over 42,000 print materials, 24,000 ebooks, thousands of articles, 28,000 streaming media and more. - Access resources from 50 electronic resources 24/7 by setting up a MyLibrary Account - Enjoy seating for over 500 students, 12 group study rooms and 6 media rooms - Utilize over 110 student computers - Scan and photocopy - Use library printers Please be advised there is a 200-page print limit.
+- Search the library catalog for over 32,000 print materials, 24,000 ebooks, thousands of articles, 28,000 streaming media and more. - Access resources from 50 electronic resources 24/7 by setting up a MyLibrary Account - Enjoy seating for over 500 students and 18 study rooms - Utilize over 124 student computers - Print from library computers or wifi Please be advised there is a 80-page print limit.